Why Connected Lighting?

 In the past decade, commercial and industrial buildings have utilized smart technology to become more and more efficient.
 One of the fundamental innovations driving this movement is connected lighting.
 Connected lighting is a phrase used to describe any kind of lighting equipment that has an element of intelligence or connection to a network, allowing them to send and receive data.
 From motion- and light-sensing technology to automated lighting schedules, connected lighting is becoming more widespread in businesses and homes across the US, creating a more aware and efficient lighting network.

 The big advantage of connected lighting is measurable energy savings and ROI (return on investment).
-Through smart tasks such as daylight harvesting and motion sensing, lighting-related energy costs can decrease dramatically, with savings up to 90%.
-And according to TAMCO Group Engineering Manager Tom Wouters, smart lighting uses roughly 30% less energy than that of regular lighting.
+Through smart tasks such as daylight harvesting and motion sensing, lighting-related energy costs can decrease dramatically, with savings up to 90% and smart lighting uses roughly 30% less energy than that of regular lighting.